pmdevita/XPS15-7590-Hackintosh/README.md

 CloverEFI config/DSDT/kexts for running MacOS on the Dell XPS 15 7590

 Huge thanks to [daliansky](https://github.com/daliansky) who did most of the legwork here.
+I also redid several of the SSDTs to double check his work but I came up with pretty much the same things he did.

 ## System Configuration